schwartzadev/aschwartz.me/src/writing/one-small-step.md

 ## What’s this?

-If you know me well, you may know that I occasionally write—typically to pin down fleeting thoughts that I’m afraid I’ll otherwise forget.
-This writing, until now, has not been something I’ve shared publicly, it’s just been a tool to record my thoughts.
+I occasionally write—typically to pin down fleeting thoughts that I’m afraid I’ll otherwise forget.
+This writing, until now, has not been something I’ve shared publicly and has served as a way to reflect and to record my thoughts.

-Starting now, though, I am embarking on a monthly writing project.
-I will share something new, each month, on this channel.
-I don’t want to over-commit, though—my trepidation in taking on a consistent, public writing project like a newsletter stems from a concern about consistency and quality: Will I really be able to publish something worth reading every 30 days?
-Well, I won’t promise that anything about this project will be worth reading, but I can promise to share something new each month for the coming months.

-In this spirit my only rule will be to share _something_ each month.
-Let’s give it a few months and see how it goes.
+I want to share some of this.

 ### Why?

 I want to improve my writing.
 And I believe this project will be a forcing function for my writing’s quality and regularity.
-Publishing my writing online ~~Throwing my words into the void~~ is different than writing for myself, for school, or for work: I’m not solely aiming to clear my head, get a grade, or communicate an idea.
+Publishing my writing online is different than writing for myself, for school, or for work: I’m not solely aiming to clear my head, get a grade, or communicate an idea.
 Instead, I’m writing something that I want to put my name on; I’m writing for quality.

-In addition to wanting to write _better_, I also want to write _more_.
-At a minimum, I plan to write a couple hundred words each month and publish those exact words.
-But I hope this project will be more than that—I hope this will push me to write, revise, and pare thousands of words and many different ideas each month into a distilled piece that I’m proud to share.
+In addition to wanting to write _better_, I hope to write _more_.
+I hope this project will push me to write, revise, and create pieces that I’m proud to share.

-While I’m unsure if I have anything profound or original to add to the deluge of online content, I hope that at a minimum this will serve as a way for the people who care about me (you, most likely!) to peek into my head and look around a little bit.
+While I’m unsure if I have anything profound or original to add to the deluge of online content, I hope that at a minimum this will serve as a way for people to peek into my head and look around a little bit.
 At worst, you ignore these posts.
 At best, I craft something I like to write, and you like to read.

-This project, I hope, is merely beginning.
-I want it to be flexible—somewhere between stream-of-consciousness flexible and trapped-into-a-dull-format flexible.

-I’m hoping to hit a sweet spot that combines:

-- Personal and life updates
-- Things worth sharing (articles, books, photos, etc.)
-- Musings or arguments on a particular concept or issue
+I want my writing to hit a sweet spot that combines, more than anything, musings or arguments on a particular concept or issue and things worth sharing (articles, books, blogs, etc.).

-...and avoids:

-- Milquetoast takes
-- Personal over-sharing
-- Vacation photo dumps.

-Am I missing something?
-Let me know, I want to know what you want to read.
-I won’t guarantee I’ll take your suggestions, but I would love to hear them.
-I doubt this will be a [narrowly scoped project](https://www.instagram.com/dogs_ny/), but we’ll have to see where it winds up.

-Here we go.

 ## Long walks